Politics needs intelligent youngsters says Kejriwal

 Why Arvind Kejriwal was denied permission to visit Denmark?

-The vice chancellor of the university, Mahesh Verma, said university is giving emphasis on developing a culture of research and added that an amount of Rs 2.73 crore has been sanctioned as part of Faculty Research Grant Scheme of the varsity.
+The vice-chancellor of the university, Mahesh Verma, said university is giving emphasis on developing a culture of research and added that an amount of Rs 2.73 crore has been sanctioned as part of Faculty Research Grant Scheme of the varsity.

-The university has started several good practices like "Employee of the Year Award" for non teaching employees and "Best Researchers Award" for teaching employees of the university, he said.
+The university has started several good practices like "Employee of the Year Award" for non-teaching employees and "Best Researchers Award" for teaching employees of the university, he said.